Kulathuvayal: Transportation

-Kulathuvayal village connects to other parts of India through Vatakara town on the west and Kuttiady town on the east.
+Kulathuvayal village connects to other parts of India through Perambra town on the west.
 National highway No.66 passes through Vatakara and the northern stretch connects to Mangalore, Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
 The eastern National Highway No.54 going through Kuttiady connects to Mananthavady, Mysore and Bangalore.
 The nearest airports are at Kannur and Kozhikode.
 The nearest railway station is at Vatakara.